brettory-zz/genderegal-jobsat/README.md

 ```

-In the above table you can search per country to see the proportion of women, the mean job satisfaction, and the gender inequality in job satisfaction, where <1 favors men and >1 favors women.
+In the above table you can search per country to see the proportion of women and the mean job satisfaction.

 <br>